 Everything in the above table should be taken with a grain of salt.
 Characterizing transgenic mice is hard, and there are lots of opportunities to get it wrong.
 Of course, there is the usual array of questionable research practices that one must always be on the lookout for in science (changing the N or time course after the experiment has begun, post-hoc subgroup analyses, and so on).
 Then there is also the fact that we’re all human, and even a blinded observer may become biased, thinking that one sick mouse in a cage increases the prior for another mouse in the same cage to be deemed sick.
 And transgenes can integrate in ways that disrupt other genes, and breeding mice to transmit transgenes can introduce other genetic background confounders in linkage with the transgene.
 Having multiple transgenic lines expressing the same construct helps, but even then, caution is warranted.

 With all that being said, I find the contents of Table 2 pretty interesting.
 Most of the mutations that people have tried to model in mice are highly penetrant in humans [Minikel 2016], reliably causing spontaneous and uniformly fatal disease.
 Yet in many cases, these same mutations have failed to cause spontaneous disease at all in mice, for instance in [Asante 2009].
 (I applaud Asante et al for publishing their results, as I highly suspect — actually I know — that there exist other transgenic mouse lines that have been created, found to never get sick, and then never published).
-In other cases, the mutations expressed in mice do cause spontaneous neurological disease, but that disease is not fatal [Chiesa 1998, Jackson 2009].
+In other cases, the mutations expressed in mice do cause spontaneous neurological disease, but that disease is not fatal [Jackson 2009] or is only fatal if the protein is expressed above a certain level [Chiesa 1998, Chiesa 2000].
 In still other mouse lines, a fatal neurological disease is produced but is found not to be transmissible [Yang 2009], or transmits only to mice of the same genotype or with limited attack rates [Hsiao 1994].
-This may make some sense in the case of mutations such as P102L or A117V, which in humans cause a subtype of prion disease that is barely transmissible, but it is more baffling for, say, E200K, which in humans causes formation of a prion strain that is usually readily transmissible (see below).
+This may make some sense in the case of mutations such as P102L or A117V, which in humans cause a subtype of prion disease that is barely transmissible, but it is more baffling for, say, E200K, which in humans causes formation of a prion strain that is usually readily transmissible (see above).
 Paradoxically, the mice producing the most readily transmissible prions are those lacking the GPI anchor [Chesebro 2010, Stohr 2011], even though prions from humans with the C-terminal nonsense mutations Y145X and Y163X have not proven transmissible [Tateishi & Kitamoto 1995, Mead 2013].

 Perhaps we’re lucky that spontaneous prion disease can even be modeled at all in mice, considering that mice only live 2 or 3 years and most of these mutations take 50 years to cause disease in humans.
 Still, as noted above, there are therapeutic reasons to want to be able to model the human disease process as closely as possible.